SuDa2103/csv-uploader/README.md

 CSV Uploader App

-Uploader uploads books with identification numbers in the correct format
+Uploader uploads books with identification numbers in the correct format.
+Local copy of excel with correct format